Here's this, what is the State Department doing, giving this guy a visa?

 Democrats make sure we all share our toys like mommy does.

-An elephant walking by where the previous old man and woman, the old man with a big cigar and a ugly old woman with the little kid, the homeless guy's now up out of the park bench because this elephant is walking by on the pathway in the park.
+Next sample page, we have a giant, what would there be, an elephant walking by where the previous old man and woman, the old man with a big cigar and the ugly old woman with a little kid, the homeless guy is now up out of the park bench because this elephant is walking by on the pathway in the park.

 Mom has left the safety of the tree house and is now shepherding the two kid tree rats.